CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 curly braces (the mustaches next to the P character on your keyboard).
 Here are some facts about valid variables in the MarketingSuite.

-Basis syntac:
+Basis syntax:
 [left curlybrace][dollar sign][profile or subprofile][dot][variable name][right curly brace]

-- starts with a dollar sign
+- Starts with a dollar sign
 - prefixed with profile or sometimes subprofile (see block below)
 - surrounded by curly braces
 - may contain alphanumeric characters.
-May not start with a number.
+May **not start** with a number.
-- may contain dash and underscore symbols.
-May not start with dash or underscore.
+- may contain dash (-) and underscore (_) symbols.
+May **not start** with dash or underscore.
-- variables are case sensitive, meaning that {$NAME} is different from {$name}
+- variables are case sensitive, meaning that {$profile.NAME} is different from {$profile.name}

-If you have a column in your database with the name `email` and you want to show the email address of the subriber in the email, you simply write {$profile.email}
+If you have a column in your database with the name `email` and you want to show the email address of the subsriber in the email, you simply write {$profile.email}

 ### Profile or subprofile?